opener-project/coreference-base/README.md

 sieve nomenclature follows Lee et al (2013)).
 Furthermore, as it has been reported, this sieves are responsible for most of the performance in the Stanford system.

-The implementation is a result of a collaboration between the IXA NLP (ixa.si.ehu.es) and LinguaMedia Groups (http://linguamedia.deusto.es).
+The implementation is a result of a collaboration between the IXA NLP (http://ixa.si.ehu.es) and LinguaMedia Groups (http://linguamedia.deusto.es).

 Contents